Sightseeing in Geneva

 Verbier – A huge ski field, deep powder bowls and a glacier, Verbier has the lot!
 Although Verbier can be more on the expensive side, the more advanced skiers have no excuse as this is the ideal resort for you.
 Situated 90km from Geneva and a 2hr journey by car.

 Châtel – A charming resort with great access to the Portes du Soleil, Châtel offers a more traditional option to that of Avoriaz.
 A good mix of accommodation and steady aprés ski makes Châtel a Jet2.com favourite.
 Great for all levels of ski expertise, Châtel is a great all rounder, situated 90km and a 1hr 15min drive away from Geneva.

 Champéry – Widely acknowledged as ‘base camp' to Les Portes des Soleil, the ristic village of Champéry is situated high up in the Swiss Alps.
 With a variety of slopes on the doorstep all levels are catered for and it's just 1 hour and 30 mins (135km) from Geneva!

 If snow doesn't excite you then head to Les Rues – Basses for a day in Geneva's fanciest shopping district where you will find jewellers, departments stores and designer boutiques.
 Or else visit Rue de la Confederation where the streets are lined with shops selling everything from clothes to Swiss chocolate, watches and music.

-For all of you culture vultures out there visit the Grand Theatre in the Place Nueve the cultural epicenter of Geneva and where you will be treated to music and opera.
-If you visit in early August you can also take advantage of the Fêtes de Genève the annual arts festival for music, theatre and live street shows.
+For all of you culture vultures out there visit the Grand Theatre in the Place Nueve, the cultural epicenter of Geneva where you will be treated to music and opera.
+If you visit in early August you can also take advantage of the Fêtes de Genève annual arts festival for music, theatre and live street shows.